tengfeixue-victor/One-Shot-Animal-Video-Segmentation/README.md

 # One-Shot-Animal-Video-Segmentation

-This repository makes available the source code, datasets, pre-trained weights for the work, "One-shot Learning-based Animal Video Segmentation", which is currently in review.
+This repository makes available the source code, datasets, pre-trained weights for the work, "One-shot Learning-based Animal Video Segmentation", which is accepted by IEEE transactions on industrial informatics.

 Our proposed approach achieved mean intersection-over-union score of 89.5% on the DAVIS 2016 animal dataset [1] with only one labeled frame each video.

 The source code is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-The contents of this repository are released under an [Apache 2](LICENSE) license.
+The contents of this repository are released under an [MIT](LICENSE) license.

 ## Dependencies